Greece’s largest predator has made a remarkable comeback

 “As soon as they heard a dog bark, they were ready to go out with the gun,” she said.

-It's similar in the nearby village of Valtonera, 170 kilometers west of Greece’s second largest city, Thessaloniki.
+It’s similar in the nearby village of Valtonera, 170km west of Greece’s second largest city, Thessaloniki.

 “The village used to be without wild animals.
 In the past, a wolf would appear once in a while,” said Konstantinos Nikolaidis, community president.
 Now, wild boars, foxes, bears or wolves roam around or even inside the village, he noted.